mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     Have a look at the [language repository](https://confluence.jetbrains.com/display/MPS/MPS+Languages+Repository).
 You might also find other languages on GitHub.
 In general there doesn't have to be an existing language.
-Any text can be generated with TextGen or Plaintextgen from [mps-extensions](https://jetbrains.github.io/MPS-extensions).
+Any text can be generated with TextGen or Plaintextgen from {{ mps_extensions() }}.
 It's also possible to generate code from an action or pre/post-processing script in the generator by using an existing Java library such as Apache Poi.
 A tutorial for example for excel can be found [here](https://www.codejava.net/coding/how-to-write-excel-files-in-java-using-apache-poi).